The quality of your thoughts is responsible for the quality of your marriage. Learn how to create positive change.

 - Become aware of your thoughts.

-- Tell your partner if you feel unloved and let them know how you would like to be treated and thought of, they can’t help you unless you let them know.
+- Tell your partner if you feel unloved and how you would like to be treated and thought of.
+They can’t help you unless you let them know.

-Communication is the key to having a satisfying relationship; it’s imperative in all relationships to tell the other what and how you are feeling.
-Remember you are not the two people who married all those many years ago you have both grown and changed, the goalposts have moved without discussion, so how can you shoot for the same thing?
+Communication is the key to a satisfying relationship; clearly expressing what and how you feel to the other person is imperative.
+Remember, you are not the two people who married all those many years ago.
+You have grown and changed, and the goalposts have moved without discussion.
+So, how can you shoot for the same thing?

-Counselling helps couples or individuals and will support to understand thoughts and create change.
-It helps with letting go of childhood conditioning and trauma and learn how to communicate effectively with yourself first and then your partner.
+Counselling helps couples and individuals understand their thoughts and create change.
+It helps with letting go of childhood conditioning and trauma, and learning how to communicate effectively with yourself first and then with your partner.

 ” Beneath every fear lies the pearl of hope.”